a2un/BoBFinathon/Instructions to use kychain zip file.md

 [Download and install](https://sourceforge.net/projects/wampserver/) wamp server If it throws error for vcredist dlls, uninstall wamp completely.
-[Download and install](http://forum.wampserver.com/read.php?2,138295) vc redist in a sequential order depending on your architecture (x86 or x64)
+[Download and install](http://forum.wampserver.com/read.php?2,138295) vc redist in a sequential order depending on your architecture (x86 or x64).
+Install WAMP again.

 Install Python2.7
 Install VC for Python 2.7